The fear of man brings a snare, but he who trusts in the Lord will be exalted. —Proverbs 29:25

 “Notice that John doesn’t say that their problem was one of poor self-esteem or feelings of inferiority.
 No, he pinpoints their problem as being a problem of love.
 What did they love more than the approval of God?
 The approval of man.
 What did they long for more than the praise that would come to them from God: “Well done, good and faithful servant”?
 They loved the praise of their peers.
 In fact, they loved it so much that they disobeyed Christ’s command to witness for Him.” —Elyse Fitzpatrick

 The word loved in John 12:42-43 is a very strong Greek word, agapao.
-In the context of this passage, this is a word which means they lived for and were addicted to the approval of men.
+In the context of this passage, this is a word that means they lived for and were addicted to the approval of men.

 Am I now seeking the favor of men, or of God?
 Or am I striving to please men?
 If I were still trying to please men, I would not be a bond-servant of Christ. —Galatians 1:10